abbyblachman/password-generator/README.md

 - transforming arrays to strings
 - updating html using JavaScript

-For css, this application uses both Bootstrap and CSS written by me.
+For CSS, this application uses both Bootstrap and CSS written by me.